435th Air Ground Operations Wing: Detached Squadron Concept

 During the first half of 1955, the Air Force began detaching reserve squadrons to separate locations.
-The dispersal of separate squadrons to smaller population centers was intended to facilitate recruiting and manning.
+The dispersal of separate squadrons to smaller population centres was intended to facilitate recruiting and manning.
 One of the first three squadrons to move as this policy was implemented was the 78th Troop Carrier Squadron, which was activated at Orlando Air Force Base in April 1955 after having been inactivated at Miami the previous year.
 In August 1956, the wing's 77th Troop Carrier Squadron left Miami for Pinellas County Airport, Florida.
 The squadron's stay in the Tampa Bay area was brief, however, for in November 1957 it moved again, this time to New Orleans Naval Air Station, Louisiana.
 Only the 76th Squadron remained with group headquarters in Miami.
 In 1957, the wing once again received C-119s.

 In 1958, the 2585th Center was inactivated and some of its personnel were absorbed by the wing.
-In place of active duty support for reserve units, ConAC adopted the Air Reserve Technician program, in which a cadre of the unit consisted of full-time personnel who were simultaneously civilian employees of the Air Force and also held military rank as members of the reserves.
+In place of active duty support for reserve units, Continental Air Command adopted the Air Reserve Technician program, in which a cadre of the unit consisted of full-time personnel who were simultaneously civilian employees of the Air Force and also held military rank as members of the reserves.